It was the best of times, it was the worst of times.

 The Topical — Keep your website up to date and refresh your content to increase its relevance to people whenever possible.
 Your site should be well organized, with pages that are separated by topic and intuitive to navigate.

 The Accessible — Keep accessibility top of mind!
 Remember that text should be used to convey important messages rather than relying on images alone.
-Avoid embedding text in image files, where it can’t be read by those using screen-readers or crawlers trying to understand the page.
-Ensure that any alt text, captions, titles, file names and URLs are relevant and logically structured so that your site can be used by as many of the people you are hoping to reach as possible.
+Avoid embedding text in image files.
+Doing so hides this information from those using screen-readers and search engines.
+Ensure that any alt text, captions, titles, file names and URLs are relevant and logically structured.
+This will help ensure your site can be used by as many of the people you are hoping to reach as possible.

 Get What You Pay For

 Promoting your site through paid services like Google Ads will help generate traffic and referrals to your website.
 When launching a new site, product or service, a small, well targeted advertising budget can go a long way in helping people find you.